 How often should I replace graphics card thermal paste in Singapore?

 Every 2–3 years for regular gaming use.
 Every 1–2 years if you run heavy workloads, the GPU runs hot, or the room isn’t air-conditioned.
-These intervals are shorter than manufacturer specs suggest because Singapore’s ambient temperature accelerates paste degradation on graphics cards.

 Do I need to replace GPU thermal paste if temperatures are normal?